gxnxnccccc/hit-song-prediction/README.md

 What each file is?
 1. hit_song_model.pkl = model file
-2. random_forest_model.py = model function (no need to do anything)3. train.py = model training code
+2. random_forest_model.py = model function (no need to do anything)
+3. train.py = model training code
 4. songs_filtered.csv = data sample file
 5. feature_statistics.py = for checking the stat of the data sample file
 6. model_test.py = for testing the model performance